 Especially if you decide to buy an air purifier that relies on activated carbon filtration, you need to pay attention to exactly how much activated carbon is in the filter.
 Experts agree that you’ll need several pounds of activated carbon to effectively remove VOCs.
 And just as important, the primary filter needs to be very thick.

 While you shouldn’t be entirely motivated by budget, the reality is that air purifiers represent an ongoing cost.
+In fact, you should also check into air purifier reviews, like the many available on our site.
+That way, you can decide which one will best fit you.
 Beyond the initial investment into the appliance, you also need to factor in periodically replacing the filters.

 With activated carbon filters, these should be replaced every three to six months and can cost up to $50.
 PECO technology is significantly more expensive both in upfront costs for buying the unit and in replacing the filters every six months.

 CADR is short for clean air delivery rate, and it’s used to determine how much air an air purifier can effectively move after cleaning.
 Larger CADR scores mean that the appliance can work properly in a larger room.
-You want to ensure that you pick an air purifier with a CADR score that’s compatible with the size of your room.
+You want to ensure that you pick an air purifier with a CADR score compatible with your room size.

 Picking a unit with a score lower than needed means that you aren’t cleaning the air effectively.
 It’s always better to err on the side of caution and get an appliance with a higher CADR than you need — especially if you prefer quiet operation, which is what you’ll find with the high-end quiet air purifiers.